serhioj/SubscribeToGet-TgBot/README.md

 ## Features

 - Subscription check for the channel
-- Sending guides in TXT format
+- Sending guides in PDF format
 - Saving user feedback in the database
-- Generating a CSV file with user data for the administrator
-- Automatic reminders and articles sent to users
+- Automatic reminders sent to users

 ## Installation